-A script (or web test) is a sequence of user actions in the tested web application.
-Usually, a script corresponds to some business transaction on the website.
-For example, a script for an online shop can include the following steps:
+A UI test (or web test, or script) is a sequence of user actions in the tested web application.
+Usually, a UI test corresponds to some business transaction on the website.
+For example, a test for an online shop can include the following steps:

-To create scripts, record real user actions in the tested web applications.
-See Record Script for details.
+To create a UI test, record real user actions in the tested web applications.
+See Record UI Test for details.

-A single project can contain any number of scripts.
+A single project can contain any number of UI tests.

-To view a list of scripts in a project, go to Projects, click your project on the list, and then switch to the Web Tests tab.
+To view UI tests of your project, go to Projects, click your project on the list, and then switch to the Tests tab.

-When you start recording a script or open an existing script, the script recorder opens.
+When you start recording a UI test or open an existing test, the script recorder opens.

-A script consists of steps, which consist of events.
+A test consists of steps, which consist of events.
 Steps usually correspond to individual web pages in an application, and events correspond to user actions such as link clicks or keyboard input.

 Most test events have the Think Time command before them.
 Think time indicates pauses between user actions, which makes the test more realistic.
 You can override the recorded think time in your test settings if needed.

-You can attach a databank to your script to parameterize the events using the values from the databank.
+You can attach a databank to your UI test to parameterize the events using the values from the databank.
 This way, you can repeat the test several times using different sets of data.
 For details, see Using Databanks in LoadNinja Tests.